 Decide on The Place, Date, and Time

 To get as many donations to reach your goal, it’s best to collect items on multiple days.
-Choose big and spacious locations to accommodate as many in-kind donations as they can, and it’s also better to have several places to allow your donors to choose the closest location to them.
+Choose significant and spacious locations to accommodate as many in-kind donations as they can, and it’s also better to have several places to allow your donors to choose the closest location to them.

 High-traffic areas are also good locations because your drive can catch the attention of any passerby interested in doing charities.